SquallxX/venturus_frontend_test_2/README.md

 # Runing the project

-To se this project in just one single page aplication, just click the link below:
+To see this project in just one single page aplication, just click the link below:

 [https://squallxx.github.io/venturus_frontend_test_2/](https://squallxx.github.io/venturus_frontend_test_2/)